 SecureFlag’s Platform allows access to a whole range of different interactive labs to gain insight into how to remediate security vulnerabilities across a wide variety of technologies, including Java, C++, Infrastructure as Code templates, Docker, generative AI, and many more.

-Using 100% hands-on labs means that training can be assigned to team members based on the programming languages and technologies being used in your projects and allows developers to become familiar with the implementation of security fixes in a virtualized environment that reflects real-world scenarios.
+Using 100% hands-on labs means that training can be assigned to team members based on the programming languages and technologies being used in your projects.
+This allows developers to become familiar with implementing security fixes in a virtualized environment that reflects real-world scenarios.

-Our platform can integrate with existing CI/CD tools like Jira, Azure Boards, GitLab, and GitHub to deliver targeted training for identified issues so training is relevant and immediately applicable for upskilling and improving your developers’ technical skills.
+Our Platform can integrate with existing CI/CD tools like Jira, Azure Boards, GitLab, and GitHub to deliver targeted training for identified issues.
+Hence, training is relevant and immediately applicable for upskilling and improving your developers’ technical skills.